thompmatt/FileFinder/README.md

 # File Finder
 A utility app that searches your system for files using their relative path name.
 Implemented using File I/O and iterators.
 The program has three types of iterators: ShallowFileIterator, DeepFileIterator, and FilteredFileIterator.
+With this program, I practiced file input and output, as well as utilizing iterators and knowing how to step through directories with it.

 ## Shallow File Iterator
 The Shallow File Iterator simply searches and retrieves all the files in a specified directory.